 Port Harcourt was such a place that you could meet northerners.
 I never knew there were northerners or there were Christians or Muslims or this.
 So if there were northerners, there was nothing to show that there was this separation or demarcation, no. It never existed.
 I didn’t experience it.
 So when you were hearing about Northerners, I was asking myself, are they Nigerians, are they blacks like us– are they human beings?
 Who could be slaughtering people alive like that?
 It was unimaginable.
 It was really unimaginable.

+Kwashiokor.
 I saw it live and direct.
-I saw my malnutrition.
+I saw malnutrition.
 The kind of thing we see today in Somalia, I saw it.
 I saw it.
-Legs swollen, tummy protruded, people coming as slow as skeleton you could count their ribs, men, women, young, old, children.
-And the worst thing about this was that even children were targeted.
+Legs swollen, tummy protruded, people coming as low as skeleton you could count their ribs.
+Man, men, women, young, old, children.
+And the worst thing about this war was that even children were targeted.
 Women were targeted.
-Understanding what a war is today, I think there should be limit to a civil war.
-But when market places are bombarded, when homes are bombarded, when children, women are targeted, that should be something that should be revisited.
+Understanding what a war is today and a civil war for that matter, I think that issue should be revisited because from what I know now there should be limit to a civil war.
+But when marketplaces are bombarded, when homes are bombarded, when children, women are targeted, that should be something that should be revisited.
 There was no civility in the war.
 There was none.
 There should be a visitation to that.

 “..children were targeted.
 Women were targeted”